In order to provide some objective comparison, there are specific criteria it is possible to define, compare and contrast.

-There are 5 categories these venues will be judged upon, leading to an overall final score which I deem, ‘The Pub Going Factor‘.
+There are 5 categories these venues will be judged upon, leading to an overall final rating which we have labelled, ‘The Pub Going Factor‘.

-A: Quality and/or choice of drinks
+A: Quality and/or Choice of Drinks

-B: Style and Décor
+B: Style & Décor

 C: Character, Atmosphere and/or Local Life

 The primary purpose of a bar is to serve drinks, and allow people space and room to drink them in the fashion and mood the bar intends to generate.
 However, extra features such as food, games, terrace areas, quizzes, live music and community events will score points when and only when they are a net improvement on the place’s core mission.
 It’s not the be-all-and-end-all.
 It’s possible to have no seats, 1 available drink and still be a great pub.

 E: Value For Money

-F: The Pub Going Factor
+F: Overall Rating (The Pub Going Factor)